mrcnski/compnav/README.md

 - [x] Jump to a repo
   - Provided by compnav's `h` function (can be renamed to whatever you want).
 - [ ] Go down to a child subdir
-  - Provided by fzf's Alt-C (but see improved config below that uses [`bfs`](https://github.com/tavianator/bfs)).
+  - Already provided by fzf's Alt-C (but see improved config below that uses [`bfs`](https://github.com/tavianator/bfs)).
 - [ ] Easily select from command history
-  - Provided by fzf's Ctrl-R
+  - Already provided by fzf's Ctrl-R

 ## Installation / Setup